THE SQUADRON

 CIVILIAN COMMITTEE

 In addition to the Squadron staff the Squadron is supported by the Civilian Committee.
-The Committee meet about every other month to make decisions on welfare and financial issues.
+The Committee meet about every other month to make decisions on welfare and financial issues, this means the Committee have a direct influence on steering the direction of the Squadron.
 The Committee is of vital importance to maintain financial independence for the Squadron.

 COMMITTEE CHAIR